darknet-ng/Darknet11-Badge/Readme.md

 # Welcome Art and Hacks with DarknetNG

 ## For the Darknet-NG badges

-ou can read about the parts and how things work here https://gulogulodesu.com/?p=119
+You can read about the parts and how things work here https://gulogulodesu.com/?p=119

 (Pictures will be uploaded soon)